-Taghazout and Paradise Valley in Morocco were the final stops of our adventure around the country.
-These beautiful destinations were definitely two of the places I was most excited to visit on our three week itinerary around Morocco.
+Taghazout and Paradise Valley in Morocco are two beautiful destinations on the southern Morocco coast.
+These were the final stops of our three week adventure around the country and were definitely two of the places I enjoyed the most.

-As a lover of the outdoors and the beach, I was very excited to hang out in the hippy town of Taghazout.
+As a lover of the outdoors and the beach, I was very excited to hang out in the hippy surfers town of Taghazout.
 I had visions of a super low-key, friendly surf town with a real vibe.
 However, it wasn’t quite like that.
 Taghazout wasn’t bad, but it didn’t really have the vibe that I expected.
 It didn’t match others’ description of the town, that’s for sure.

 I know some travellers have even described Taghazout as Morocco’s best kept secret, but maybe times have changed.

 The biggest issue in Taghazout was all of the building and construction work going on everywhere.
 Hotels are cropping up left, right and centre along the beach nearer the town.
 And unfortunately, at the time of our visit, it meant dust everywhere and lots of noise.

 To be honest, I feel a bit sad that I hadn’t visited Tagahzout earlier.
 These huge hotels along the beach will change the hippy surf town forever.
 However, that being said, the main area of Taghazout is still quaint and ultra chilled.
 We still enjoyed a wonderful few days there, so read on for my guide to Taghazout, including where to stay, where to eat and what to do, including visiting Paradise Valley.